MystenLabs/sui/doc/src/learn/sponsored-transactions.md

 ## Create a sponsor-initiated sponsored transaction

 A sponsor-initiated sponsored transaction involves the following steps:
- 1. A sponsor constructs a TransactionData object that contains the transaction details and associated gas fee data.
-The sponsor signs it to generate a Signature  before sending it to a user.
+ 1. A sponsor constructs a `TransactionData` object that contains the transaction details and associated gas fee data.
+The sponsor signs it to generate a `Signature` before sending it to a user.
- You can send the unsigned TransactionData via email, SMS, or an application interface.
+ You can send the unsigned `TransactionData` via email, SMS, or an application interface.
- 1. The user checks the transaction and signs it to generate the second signature for the transaction.
+ 1. The user checks the transaction and signs it to generate the second `Signature` for the transaction.
  1. The user submits the dual-signed transaction to a Sui Full node or sponsor to execute it.

 You can use a sponsor-initiated sponsored transaction as an advertiser, or to incentivize specific user actions without requiring the user to pay for gas fees.

 ## Create sponsored transactions using a GasData object

-To use a GasData object to sponsor the gas fees for a transaction, create a GasData object that covers the fees determined for the transaction.
+To use a `GasData` object to sponsor the gas fees for a transaction, create a `GasData` object that covers the fees determined for the transaction.
 This is similar to providing a blank check to a user that can be used only to cover gas fees.
 The user doesn’t need to know how much the fee is or approve it.

  A sponsor transaction using a `GasData` object involves the following steps:
  1. The sponsor provides a `GasData` object to a user.